ilya40umov/linux-mint-via-terminal/README.md

 This all resulted in me coming up with this document, which is meant to contain commands and other pieces of information that are hard to keep in mind all the time, but that come in handy every now and then while working with Linux.
 Additionally, I have also included a section that covers the software that I tend to install on any new laptop/desktop I will be working on.

+## TODOs
+- Consider using Flatpak instead of Snappy in the Software section

 ## Commands

 I assume most Linux users are probably aware of the following commands, and hence I won't be touching on them in this reference: `sudo`, `su`, `pwd`, `ls`, `cd`, `mkdir`, `mv`, `cp`, `rm`, `touch`, `echo`, `cat`, `grep`, `less`, `view`, `vim`.